Partnership with Sweaty Sheep New Worshiping Community provides unique camping experience

 Tags: 1001 NWC, camp and conference center, new worshiping communities, nwc, pcusa, presbyterian, zephyr point

 Tags: camp and conference, feet of reason, healing and learning, healing and learning retreat, homeless campers, learning retreat, learning retreat at zephyr, learning retreat at zephyr point, new worshiping community, point, retreat, retreat at zephyr, retreat at zephyr point, ryan althaus, santa cruz, sweaty sheep, worshiping communities, worshiping community, zephyr, zephyr point

-Ministries: Mission and Services, 1001 New Worshiping Communities
+Ministries: Camps and Conferences, 1001 New Worshiping Communities